Magnetoelectric Response of Antiferromagnetic Van der Waals Bilayers: Theoretical Model for CrI Bilayers

-is a Fourier sum of exchange interactions between spins localized at the origin in layer $i$ and at lattice site $\bL$ in layer $i'$.
-In mean-field theory the temperature dependent moment per site depends only on $\tilde{J}_{i',i} \equiv S^2 J_{i',i}(\bk=0)$ :
+is a Fourier sum of exchange interactions between spins localized at the origin in layer $i$ and at lattice site $\bL \equiv \bR-\bRp$.
+The intralayer exchange constants extracted from ground state energy calculations for different metastable magnetic configurations are summarized in the supporting information~\cite{supplement}.

-In Eq.~\ref{mft} $\beta = 1/k_BT$ is inverse temperature, $B_S(x)$ is the Brillouin function, and we have assumed that the magnetization points in the $\hat{z}$ direction, that $\tilde{J}_{ii} > 0$ corresponding to ferromagnetic alignment of spins within each layer, and that $\tilde{J}_{01}=\tilde{J}_{AF}<0$, corresponding to antiferromagnetic coupling between layers.
-A pedagogical discussion of the interplay between intrasublattice ferromagnetism and antiferromagnetic intersublattice coupling in a two-sublattice model can be found in Ref.~\cite{smart}.